gherlein/bscli/README.md

 bscli 192.168.1.100 --local info device bscli 192.168.1.100 -l info device

+# Using environment variable
+export BSCLI_TEST_INSECURE=true
+bscli 192.168.1.100 info device

 # Can be combined with other flags
 bscli 192.168.1.100 --local -p mypassword info device
 ```

+If you encounter a TLS certificate error, the CLI will provide helpful suggestions.

 ### Debug Mode